nl-design-system/rijkshuisstijl-community/README.md

 The components are using scss, make sure your project is able to process scss files.

+## Getting started with the component without framework

+We're working on components that will work without any framework.

 ## Getting Started with React Components

 To use the React components from the Rijkshuisstijl community, you'll need to install a package available in the [npm Registry](https://www.npmjs.com/package/@rijkshuisstijl-community/components-react).